-Psoriasis is a chronic, noncommunicable, painful, disfiguring and disabling autoimmune disease for which there is no cure and has a significant impact of a persons quality of life.
+Psoriasis is much more than a skin condition it is a complex chronic, noncommunicable, painful, disfiguring and disabling autoimmune disease for which there is no cure and has a significant impact on your quality of life.

-The disease changes the life cycle of skin cells causing cells to build up rapidly on the surface of the skin, resulting in thick silvery scales and dry, itchy, red patches (plaques) that are often painful.
+Psoriasis changes the life cycle of the skin cells causing cells to build up rapidly on the surface of the skin over couple of days instead of usual 21 – 28 days on somebody not impacted by psoriasis.
+This build-up of skin cells over a couple of days results in thick silvery scales and dry, itchy, red patches (plaques) that are often painful.

 Psoriasis can occur on any part of the body, including the scalp, hands, feet, finger or toes nails, and genitals.

 It is estimated that between 2.3% and 6.6% of Australians are living with some form of Psoriasis.